MicrosoftDocs/dynamics365smb-docs/financials/finance-accounting.md

 If you are new to [!INCLUDE[d365fin](includes/d365fin_md.md)], you can launch a list of videos right from your Home page.
 You can also launch a **Getting Started** tour that points out key areas.

 > [!NOTE]
 >  This functionality requires that the experience is set to **Suite**.
-For more information, see [Customizing Your Financials Experience](ui-experiences.md).
+For more information, see [Customizing Your Dynamics 365 Experience](ui-experiences.md).

 ### Get Invited to a Client's [!INCLUDE[d365fin](includes/d365fin_md.md)]
 A company who use [!INCLUDE[d365fin](includes/d365fin_md.md)] can invite you to [!INCLUDE[d365fin](includes/d365fin_md.md)] as their external accountant.
 This requires that they have set up SMTP mail, so they might want to contact their [!INCLUDE[d365fin](includes/d365fin_md.md)] partner for assistance.
 For more information, see [Invite Your External Accountant](finance-invite-external-accountant.md).
 Also, we recommend that you give them the email address that you plan to use for your accounting work - that way, you can choose if you want to use *me@accountant.com* or *me@client.com*